dasdom/BreakOutToRefresh/README.md

 BreakOutToRefresh uses SpriteKit to add a playable mini game to the pull to refresh view in a table view.
 In this case the mini game is BreakOut but a lot of other mini games could be presented in this space.

+## Book

+If you like this repository and like'd to give me something back, I wrote a book about funny location based projects for iOS.
+Please check it out: [Build Location-Based Projects for iOS](https://pragprog.com/book/dhios/build-location-based-projects-for-ios)

 ## Installation

 ### CocoaPods